 What is Electrify Canada?

-Electrify Canada is a new partnership between Volkswagen Group Canada and Electrify Canada that will build transformative, ultra-fast electric vehicle (EV) direct current (DC) charging infrastructure to give Canadians the speed and reliability they need to confidently make the switch to electric.
+Electrify Canada is a new partnership between Volkswagen Group Canada and Electrify America that will build transformative, ultra-fast electric vehicle (EV) direct current (DC) charging infrastructure to give Canadians the speed and reliability they need to confidently make the switch to electric.

 Can only VWs, Audis, and Porsches use Electrify Canada?